Is there a higher love?

 It happens when you find the partner who is willing to study with you.
 To experiment and play and fail and get that you both succeed in the failure.
 Like Jada and Will Smith kinda higher love.

-It happens when after all the failing and final exams, you both realize that you haven’t finished but have simply made it to the next level.
+It happens when after all the failing and recalibrating, you realize that you haven’t finished but have simply made it to the next level.
 A higher love level.

 Reaching Higher Love within is a journey and not a destination… I know that’s a cliché, but it’s an accurate one.